Qualitative behavior of solutions for thermodynamically consistent Stefan problems with surface tension: Introduction

-The temperature is assumed to be continuous across the interface.
+In the sequel we drop the index $i$, as there is no danger of confusion; we just keep in mind that the coefficients depend on the phases.
+The temperature is assumed to be continuous across the interface, as indicated by the condition $[\![u]\!]=0$ in \eqref{stefan}.
 However, the free energy and the conductivities depend on the respective phases, and hence the jumps $[\![\psi(u)]\!]$, $[\![\kappa(u)]\!]$, $[\![\eta(u)]\!]$, $[\![d(u)]\!]$ are in general non-zero at the interface.
 In this paper we assume that the coefficient of surface tension is constant.

-Then this model is consistent with the laws of thermodynamics.
-In fact, the {\sf total energy} of the system is given by
+Next we show that the model \eqref{stefan} is consistent with the first and second law of thermodynamics, postulating conservation of energy and growth of entropy.
+Indeed, the {\sf total energy} of the system is given by

 and by the transport and surface transport theorem we have for smooth solutions